videxrealone/Android_TicTacToe/README.md

 </LinearLayout>
 ```

-This layout file represents the activity for adding players' names.
-It uses a `LinearLayout` as the root view with a vertical orientation, centering its child views.
-The background of the layout is set using the `android:background` attribute, referencing the background drawable resource.
-The layout includes two sections for entering player names.
-Each section consists of an `ImageView` to display the player's symbol (an "X" or "O" image) and an `EditText` for entering the player's name.
-The layout also includes a button (`AppCompatButton`) labeled "Start Game" to initiate the game after entering player names.

 ## activity_result.xml

+This layout file represents the activity layout for displaying game results.
+It uses a `ConstraintLayout` as the root view, allowing for more complex view positioning and constraints.
+The layout includes a `TextView` to display the game result message and a button (`Button`) labeled "Try again" to restart the game.
+The `TextView` and button are centered vertically and horizontally in the layout using constraints.

+* Source Code:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>